ma787639046/CoT-MAE/README.md

 # CoT-MAE
 ConTextual Mask Auto-Encoder for Dense Passage Retrieval

-Please stay tuned!
-The code for CoT-MAE will be released soon.
+Code for CoT-MAE is released at our organization repos: [CoT-MAE Github Page](https://github.com/caskcsg/CoT-MAE)